EGI-Federation/documentation/content/en/users/datatransfer/clients/_index.md

 ## Overview

-The FTS3 service offers command line clients both on C++ and Python.
+The FTS3 service offers command line clients both in C++ and Python.
 As the CLI in C++ is deprecated we are going to focus this section on the python CLI.

 ## Installation

-The CLI can be installed on any RHEL 6 and 7 derivative OSs, with the following package to be installed from EPEL
+The CLI can be installed on any RHEL 6 and 7 derivative OSs, with the following package to be installed from EPEL:

 ``` {.console}
 yum install fts-rest-cli -y